-As of Jan 2020, The Maryland Department of Higher Education announced that they are no longer accepting application for the nurse aide training program in the entire state.
-They have failed to update the website with this info however you can feel free to contact them at 410-767-3300.
+As of Jan 2020, The Maryland Department of Higher Education announced that they are no longer accepting application for the nurse aide training program except in the following counties: Garrett, Allegany, and Washington counties.
+If you would like more information regarding this feel free to contact them at 410-767-3300.

 The reason you ask?
 The states Department of Labor conducts analytics annually to determine the amount of CNA jobs vs the amount of schools approved.
 Currently the number of schools and proposed graduates are equal to the need therefore CNA school approvals are on hold.